-In this safe posture of release, He has gently turned me toward places, people, and opportunities where my gifts are needed.
+In this safe posture of release, Jesus has gently turned me toward places, people, and opportunities where my gifts are needed.

-For instance, I am working in a coaching capacity with the executive leadership of a large multi-million dollar organization comprised of all men (God’s sense of humorous affirmation) to develop and support their leadership…but I’m not recognized as a viable leadership option in my own church.
+For instance, I am working in a coaching capacity with the executive leadership of a large multi-million dollar organization comprised of all men (God’s sense of humorous affirmation) to develop and support their leadership…even though I’m not recognized as a viable leadership option in my own church.

-I partner with clients from countries all around the globe in personal coaching to support high potential and thriving lives…but I’m not allowed to offer leadership development in my own church.
+I partner with clients from countries all around the globe in personal coaching to support high potential and thriving lives…even though I’m not allowed to offer leadership development in my own church.

-I have successfully founded and launched a coaching company for women that is moving into a global reach with retreats, conferences and workshops to support a thriving life…but I’m not allowed to teach a coaching workshop in my own church.
+I successfully founded a coaching company with retreats, conferences, and workshops to support a thriving life…even though I’m not allowed to teach a coaching workshop in my own church.

 Does this sting?

-I have learned to use this rejection to drive me deeper into Jesus and gain my identity affirmation from him…not from those around me.
+I have learned to use this rejection to drive me deeper into Jesus and gain my identity affirmation there…not from those around me.
 And He continues to bless me beyond my wildest imagination.
 I hear His whispers about my gifts and how they were given to be used to the fullest potential.
 Not to frustrate me or be blocked by others.
 I am working all over the world as HE confirms my identity…awakens my potential…and allows visions bigger than I can even conceive to come true.
 In learning to lean heavily into this relationship with God, I release my own agenda and discover the joy of how ‘big’ He thinks for me.
-God is passionately pursuing me and revealing the potential I hold as He teaches me what it means to do life together in partnership.
-I find myself wanting more of Him.
+God is passionately pursuing me and revealing the potential I hold while teaching me what it means to do life together in partnership.
+I find myself wanting more of God.